Standards and Conventions

 entitynames which align to dims should be named in singular.

-(Silver) Staging Objects: Staging models serve as intermediary models that transform source data into the target silver model.
+EDW Staging Objects: Staging models serve as intermediary models that transform source data into EDW models.
 According to dbt best practices, there is a distinction between Staging and Intermediate models.
 Under this blueprint the use of Intermediate models is optional.
 Reference

 -